masher2/dollr/README.md

 # Dollr

-Inspired in the sudden skyrocketting (+300% in 7 days) of the USD price related to the VES and the burden that represents looking for the rate manually I developed this R script to save some minutes of my time every week.
+Inspired in the sudden skyrocketting (+300% in 7 days (03/01/2019 to 10/01/2019)) of the USD price related to the VES and the burden that represents looking for the rate manually I developed this R script to save some minutes of my time every week.

-This script only depends (as of now) in [rtweet](https://airtmrates.com/), I intend to keep the dependencies to a minimum while maybe adding more sources in the future.
+This script only depends (as of now) in [rtweet](https://rtweet.info/) and [knitr](https://yihui.name/knitr/), I intend to keep the dependencies to a minimum while maybe adding more sources in the future.

 ## Usage